-4.9 The Preliminary Examination
+4.9.
+The Preliminary Examination

-4.9.1 Nature of the Preliminary Examination
+4.9.1.
+Nature of the Preliminary Examination

-The Preliminary Examination is a written and/or oral examination that has to be taken by a student in the Master's Non-Thesis Option within one (1) year after completing the core courses in his/her Program of Study.
+The Preliminary Examination is a written and/or oral examination covering at least three (3) subject areas that has to be taken by a student in the Master's Non-Thesis Option within one (1) year after completing the core courses in his/her Program of Study.

 This examination is intended to test the student's ability to integrate and apply the overall knowledge that he/she has gained from the core courses.
-The Preliminary Examination for students in the Master's Non-Thesis Option may be the same as the Qualifying Examination for students in the Ph.D.
-Program but the minimum passing grade for the latter shall be higher than that for the former.
+The Qualifying Examination for students in the Ph.D.
+Program may also be used as the Preliminary Examination for students in the Master's Non-Thesis Option.
+However, the minimum passing grade for the Ph.D Qualifying Examination shall be higher than that MS Preliminary Examination.

-4.9.2 Administration of the Preliminary Examination
+4.9.2.
+Administration of the Preliminary Examination